martinkooij/MMM-AfterShip/README.md

 				<br><b>Default value:</b> <code>false</code>
 				<br><b>Examples:</b> You can indicate for how many days delivered parcels should be shown.
 The default is <code>false</code> and this shows
 				all delivered shipments that you still track in Aftership.com.
 A value of <code>10</code> means hide the Delivered Packages after 10 days.
 				When you put this to <code>true</code> all delivered parcels are immediately hidden.
-I wouldn't recommend this setting.
+I wouldn't recommend to set it to <code>true</code>.
 			</td>
 		</tr>
 		<tr>